Regional and Major Airline Partnerships Explained

 American Eagle ERJ-175 Operated by Envoy Air

-Regional and Major Airline Partnerships
+Regional and Major Airline Career Tracks

 Pilots work many years to get hired by a major airline and rarely leave one to work at another.
 Pilots at the major airlines enjoy substantial salaries and good benefits.